6 Tips To Effectively Use A Planner and Boost Productivity In 2023.

 - 8) Workout planner (there’s so much more).

 Planner vs. NoteBook: If you are confused between a planner and a notebook, it depends on what you want to keep a record of and how often.
-For example, if you want to plan ahead (weekly, monthly, yearly, setting goals, etc.) and keep track of things (habits, income, water, meal, etc.), then a planner/tracker would be the right option for you.
+For example, if you want to plan ahead (weekly, monthly, yearly, setting goals, etc.) and keep track of things (habits, income, water, meals, etc.), then a planner/tracker would be the right option for you.

 However, if you want to write a journal and daily to-do list, then a plain simple notebook would be your preference as you can write as you want.